 For groups of 10 or more, a deposit of $15 per person is due the day of booking the reservation.
 THIS IS NON-REFUNDABLE.
 The balance is due in full by the day of the launch date for the group size and equipment you reserved.

 22.)
 The National Park Service did a study on urination: they call it “the solution to pollution is dilution”.
 So, as we travel down river, we will “pee” into the river or in the wet sand along the river.
 Trips on “The Daily” have some BLM out-houses along the way.
 For Guided or Self-Guided Multi-Day trips, we have a human waste disposal system.
 All human and pet solid waste must be carried out!
 Due to the lack of rain in our desert climate, solid waste must not be buried, as it can be in other terrain!
 Because of our concern for the impact that we contribute by being both users and outfitters on our favorite rivers, we provide portable river toilets, a.k.a. “groovers”.
-They are military grade, leak-proof ammo cans, convenient and easy to use.
-There are about 50 uses in a container, with a plastic sealable container inside the ammo can.
+They are military grade, leak-proof ammo cans, convenient and easy to use with about 25 uses in a container, with a plastic sealable container inside the ammo can.
 This is the standard, most commonly used system in the river industry.
 We will go over their set-up and use with you when we get to camp.
-ONLY poop and toilet paper go into the river toilet.
+ONLY poop and toilet paper go into this river toilet.
 Feminine hygiene products and/or wipes should be packed out with your trash.
 On Self-Guided groover rental trips, please **bring your own toilet paper.** This professional, ECO-Safe Toilet System meets all requirements of the BLM, NPS, and USF.